KingFelix/Emerald/_posts/2019-10-02-takeaway-evans-developer-marketing-conf.md

 <strong>- Top used operating system is Windows 10</strong>

-<strong>- 100% of surveyed Developers use more than one language over 50% of the time</strong>
+<strong>- 100% of surveyed developers use more than one language over 50% of the time</strong>
 [comment] This is an important data point that many programs overlook.
-It's easy to get stuck in a content rut, where you only create new content for a specific language, not realizing that the developers using your product have additional dependancies, even if it's as simple as something like SQL.
+It's easy to get stuck in a content rut, where you only create new content for a specific language, not realizing that the developers using your product have additional dependencies, even if it's as simple as something like SQL.

 <strong>- 66% use scripted languages at least 50% of the time</strong>
 [comment] With the rise of node.js, react.js, etc. it is not surprising that developers are spending a ton of time using scripted languages.
 However, when I first saw this data point, I was caught off-guard.

 <strong>- Python is the fastest growing language</strong>

-<strong>- 60% of developers are primary decision makers on a dev tool or technology sale</strong>
+<strong>- 60% of developers are primary decision-makers on a dev tool or technology sale</strong>
 [comment] This is a bit higher than I would have expected.
-In fact, I'm still not sure if I'm convinced that 60% are the primary decision maker.
+I'm still not sure if I'm convinced that 60% are primary decision-makers.

 <strong>- 25% of developers are on a team that makes decisions together</strong>